21 Headless CMS Platforms That You Should Check Out

 • Built-in shortcuts are limited and can be improved.

-• Not suitable for using two different websites.
+• It is not suitable to use two different websites.

 Read G2 reviews for Amplience.